Welcome to Alpha South Africa (ASA) privacy notice.

 - How long will you use my personal information for?

 - We are committed to empowering you to

 1. Important Information And Who We Are

-This website is not intended for children.
-However, we do collect data relating to children if they attend one of our events or take part in our activities.
+This website is not intended for children; however, we do collect children’s personal information if they attend one of our events or take part in our activities.

-Alpha International is a charity registered in England and Wales with number 1086179, in Scotland with number SC042906 and a private company limited by guarantee registered in England and Wales with number 4157379 (AI).
+We work in partnership with Alpha International (AI).
+Alpha International is a charity registered in England and Wales with number 1086179, in Scotland with number SC042906, and a private company limited by guarantee registered in England and Wales with number 4157379 (AI).